Aarathy123/bookstore.io/README.md

 Long Book Names are displayed with ellipsis and a title is given to the  name component

 Book without a picture will be showing no picture available image.

+The dimensions mentioned in the redline section were not used, as on using that, the layout is not matching the mockup.